mesbaulislamrony/java-exercises/README.md

 ---

-## 1. Module 1: Introduction to Java and Setup
+## 1. Introduction to Java and Setup

-### 1.1 Theory
+### Theory
-1. What is Java and why it is used?
+- What is Java and why it is used?
-2. History and evolution of Java.
+- History and evolution of Java.
-3. Difference between JDK, JRE, and JVM.
+- Difference between JDK, JRE, and JVM.
-4. Setting up Java: Installation of JDK and IDE (Eclipse, IntelliJ, NetBeans).
+- Setting up Java: Installation of JDK and IDE (Eclipse, IntelliJ, NetBeans).
-5. Writing and running your first Java program.
+- Writing and running your first Java program.

-### 1.2 Practice
+### Practice
-1. Write a Java program to print "Hello, World!".
+- Write a Java program to print "Hello, World!".
-2. Write a program to print your name.
+- Write a program to print your name.

+### Questions

 ---

-## 2. Module 2: Basic Syntax
+## 2. Basic Syntax

-### 2.1 Theory
+### Theory
-1. Variables and Data Types: Primitive vs. Reference Data Types.
+- Variables and Data Types: Primitive vs. Reference Data Types.
+    - Primitive Data Types includes `byte, short, int, long, float, double, boolean and char`
+    - Non-primitive data types - such as `String, Arrays and Classes`, non-primitive data types are known as reference types
-2. Type Casting: Implicit and Explicit Casting.
+- Type Casting: Implicit and Explicit Casting.
-3. Operators: Arithmetic, Relational, Logical, Assignment, and Bitwise Operators.
+- Operators: Arithmetic, Relational, Logical, Assignment, and Bitwise Operators.
-4. Input and Output: Using `Scanner` for user input and `System.out.println()` for output.
+- Input and Output: Using `Scanner` for user input and `System.out.println()` for output.
-5. Comments: Single-line and Multi-line comments in Java.
+- Comments: Single-line and Multi-line comments in Java.

-### 2.2 Practice
+### Practice
-1. Create a program that accepts two numbers as input and displays the sum, difference, product, and division result.
+- Create a program that accepts two numbers as input and displays the sum, difference, product, and division result.
-2. Write a program to accept the user's name and age, and print a greeting message.
+- Write a program to accept the user's name and age, and print a greeting message.

+### Questions

 ---